oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

 6. The entire project folder should now look as below
       ![customer-list](images/proj-folder.png "customer-list")

-## Task 3: Developing .NET Applications for Oracle Autonomous Database using Oracle Developer Tools For VS Code
+## Task 3: Develop .NET Applications for Oracle Autonomous Database with Oracle Developer Tools For VS Code

-This Lab shows you how to connect .NET applications to Oracle Autonomous Database (ADB) using Oracle Data Provider for .NET Core via the command line, with Visual Studio Code, and with Visual Studio.
-Also learn how to connect .NET Framework apps to ADB using Visual Studio and Oracle Data Provider for .NET.
-Visit Developing .NET Applications for Oracle Database (On-Premises) for a tutorial using an on-premises database.
+This Lab shows you how to connect .NET applications to Oracle Autonomous Database using Oracle Data Provider for .NET Core via the command line, with Visual Studio Code, and with Visual Studio.
+Also learn how to connect .NET Framework apps to Autonomous Database with Visual Studio and Oracle Data Provider for .NET

 1. Connect to Oracle Autonomous Database, Click on the Database icon in the Activity Bar on the left side of Visual Studio Code to open Oracle Database Explorer.